Research Institute: University of Washington, University of California Berkeley

 As we refined the written and visual content for the booklet, I also gave feedback on the research guide.
 We came to the following design for our final iterations for the workbook:

 For our research, we conducted preliminary semi-structured interviews to learn about what types of IoT our participants use, job and income status, and where they were located.
 We used this data to help the flow of the activities when needed.
-Then we met to synthesize and discuss data.

 1. Fictional scenarios present the opportunity to learn more about people's life experiences with technology and their understandings of trends and issues.
 An unintended consequence of presenting possible scenarios was participants relating the scenarios to their own experiences with different IoT.